 - Store: To maintain the best quality, store in an airtight container in the refrigerator for 3-5 days or in the freezer for up to 3 months.

-- Nutritional information on this recipe card also includes the information for the Low FODMAP Bolognese and Béchamel Sauces.
+- Nutritional information on this recipe card does not include information for the Low FODMAP Bolognese and Low FODMAP Béchamel Sauce.
+See those recipes for their respective nutritional information.

 - *Tinkyada brand brown rice lasagna noodles: the instructions on the box say to cook the noodles in boiling water for about 10 minutes for lasagna; however, I found them too mushy when cooked this long.
 I found optimal amount of cooking time to be 8 minutes.
 This will vary depending on the brand of noodles you use, but keep in mind that they will continue to cook in the oven along with the rest of the lasagna.